fnproject/hotwrap/README.md

 Dockerfile:
 ```
-# Pull the hotwrap container  as a build dependency
-FROM fnproject/hotwrap:latest as hotwrap

 ## Start of your normal docker file
 FROM alpine:latest

+# Install hotwrap binary in your container
+COPY --from=fnproject/hotwrap:latest  /hotwrap /hotwrap

 # just any old command
 CMD /usr/bin/wc -l

-# Install hotwrap binary in your container
-COPY --from=hotwrap /hotwrap /hotwrap
+# update entrypoint to use hotwrap, this will wrap your command
 ENTRYPOINT ["/hotwrap"]
 ```